 Streamlining Procedures for Single Patient Expanded Access Requests Involving Investigational New Drugs

 Revise IRB application procedures so that the treating physician may submit as the application:

 - FDA Form 3926

-- Investigator Brochure or another source of information to determine risks and potential benefits
+- Investigator brochure or another source describing risks and potential benefits of the treatment

 - Draft consent document

 - Confirm the medical evaluation of the patient’s condition based on the information provided by the treating physician.
-An IRB member or consultant who is a physician and experienced in the condition/disease completes the evaluation.
 This individual must be able to confirm or deny the claim that there is no comparable or satisfactory alternative available.

 - Ensure that informed consent or appropriate permissions will be obtained and documented.
 Given the compassionate nature of the request and FDA’s involvement, consent documents should meet the requirements listed in 21 CFR 50.25, using plain language that is specifically aimed at “patients” who expect direct benefit, as opposed to “subjects” who may not expect benefit.

 - Receive documentation that FDA has made its determinations regarding safety and effectiveness and has given clearance for the use.
 Request the IND number and any documentation from FDA.